 Program activities begin in the classroom with a professional development session for teachers.
 A teaching artist from the SFCA’s Artistic Teaching Partners (ATP) Roster leads the session.
 Using reproductions, the ATP models techniques and strategies to elicit student responses to artworks currently on view in the museum.
 The learning experience continues with a pre-visit to the classroom with the ATP again facilitating a question and response conversation with students and beginning a standards-based lesson.

 Next is the museum visit, during which students participate in an inquiry-based guided tour in the HiSAM galleries and experience viewing original artworks.
-They also engage in an arts lesson with their Teaching Artist, and explore art concepts through hands-on activities in the “I Love Art Gallery.”
+They also engage in an arts lesson with their Teaching Artist and explore art concepts through hands-on activities.

 Art Bento culminates in a post-visit lesson in the classroom.
 Students reflect on the museum experience, review concepts and vocabulary, exhibit or perform products created, and reflect on the artwork they have made.